 - The Maximum column contains the maximum stretching amount, allowed at that level for the typographic element.

 - The Penalty column contains the penalty caused by using a stretching amount that is different from the desired value.
-The penalty will be proportional to the amount of space reduced or added to the line of text.
-The penalty is used in the multi-line paragraph composer, to minimize the overall penalty caused by breaking text.
+The penalty will be proportional to the amount of stretching of the line of text.
+The penalty is used in the multi-line paragraph composer, to minimize the overall penalty caused by breaking text into multiple lines.

 New levels can be created and removed, to design custom paragraph stretching schemes.
 Typographic elements can be added or removed from a level.